Your Questions About Ohio Theft Laws Answered

 - Anhydrous ammonia

 Penalties for third-degree felony theft include a maximum fine of $10,000 and between one and five years in prison.

 Second-Degree Felony Theft (Aggravated Theft)

 Second-degree felony theft results when the value of the stolen property is between $750,000 and $1,500,000.

-Felony theft in the second degree is punishable by a fine up to $15,000 and a minimum prison sentence between two and eight years.
+Felony theft in the second degree is punishable by a fine of up to $15,000 and a minimum prison sentence of between two and eight years.

 First-Degree Felony Theft (Aggravated Theft)

-When property or services taken are worth more than $1,500,000, the theft is a first-degree felony.
+When property or services that have been taken are worth more than $1,500,000, the theft is a first-degree felony.

 Facing Theft Charges in Ohio?
 Contact a Defense Lawyer at Gounaris Abboud, LPA

-If you are facing a theft crime charge, your next step is to seek help from an experienced defense lawyer.
+If you are facing a theft crime charge, your next step is to seek help from an experienced theft crimes attorney.